Best Solar Electricity Providers

 Some states have begun introducing time-varying feed-in tariffs.
 This new FiT is similar to a time of use tariff in that the rate you receive for exported solar varies depending on the time of day.
 Customers are paid a hefty FiT rate during peak hours when everyone is using electricity, but the trade-off is that you are then paid slightly less for exported electricity throughout most of the day when demand is comparatively low.

 Time-varying feed-in tariffs require a smart meter and have been compulsory in Victoria since July 2019.
-Currently, the minimum time-varying FiT is 5.01-7.1c/kWh in the state.
-There is also a single range FiT of 5.2c/kWh, with one flat rate applying for all energy exported regardless of the time of day.
-NSW also has minimum time-dependent FiTs ranging from 5.6c/kWh and 9.7c/kWh, however, conditions apply.
+From this time, the minimum time-varying FiT will be 5.01-7.1c/kWh.
+There is also a single range FiT of 3.3c/kWh, with one flat rate applying for all energy exported regardless of the time of day.
+NSW also has minimum time-dependent FiTs ranging from 5.6c/kWh and 9.7c/kWh: however, conditions apply.

 Most Australians are by now well aware of the advantages of solar power.
 That said, it’s not necessarily a good investment for everyone.
 If you’re yet to install solar, here are a few key points to consider: